Save time by multitasking?

 - Complete different tasks can be better combined: There is one exception: when the activities performed address completely different areas of the brain, such as running (manual activity) and speaking (verbal activity).
 In contrast, the use of the same areas leads to more or less serious errors, such as a typo in one eMail or inattention in the meeting.

-- Distribute attention in the workplace correctly: At Steelcase, we have increasingly observed that in today's workplaces, too many tasks suddenly pounce on employees and compete for attention.
-Especially in the office, these activities usually require the same "channels" of the brain, which can only handle one task at a time.
+- Distribute attention in the workplace correctly: At Steelcase, we have increasingly observed that in today's workplaces, too many tasks usually hit the employees at once and compete for attention.
+In the office in particular, these activities usually require the same “channels” of the brain, which, however, can only accomplish one task at a time.

 - Focus on a task: Many employees are not aware today of how much they are restricted in their mental abilities when trying to operate multitasking throughout the day.
 It is therefore important to focus on one task at a time.